StarryBadger/stash/README.md

 # Assumptions
 ## As stated/approved in the doubt document:
+- `bash` has been used as the default hsell to determine outputs
 - For peek and seek, green has been used for executables, white for files and blue for directories
 - "Lexicographical ordering implies sorting a set of strings based on the ASCII values of the individual characters in a string".
 README.md appears before headers.h for peek
 - For peek -l, the output is displayed exactly like bash, `%h %d %H:%M` for files not as old as 6 months, and `%h %d %Y` for files older than that.
 An average month length of 30.4 days has been considered to calculate this.